H Pylori Treatment Making Me Sick

 Probiotics and H. pylori Treatment

-One of the most promising trends in H. pylori treatment is the use of probiotics.
+One of the most promising trends in H. Practically speaking, pylori treatment is the use of probiotics.
 Probiotics are live microorganisms that can help restore the balance of the gut microbiome, reducing the side effects of antibiotics.
 Several studies have shown that taking probiotics during and after H. pylori treatment can decrease the incidence of diarrhea, nausea, and other gastrointestinal symptoms.

 Alternative Treatment Regimens